alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 1. Empowers change and growth for all involved.
 1. Enhances responsibility for actions and attitudes of all involved.

-Restorative Practice Principles and Disciplines should guide the Open Research Community Building Team in creating a safe, friendly and enjoyable space for collaboration and support.
+Restorative Practice Principles and Disciplines should guide the Open Research Community Management Team in creating a safe, friendly and enjoyable space for collaboration and support.

 **We will apply restorative practices in report handling and enforcement as described in